-If you purchased the Nest Thermostat you may have heard about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you purchased the Nest Thermostat you have probably read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

 For more detailed information, go to Nest Support page.
 For a quick overview, keep on reading:

 Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or going down completely.
 Nest suggests recharging and restarting your thermostat to rectify the problem and get it up and working again.

 Symptoms of this glitch include the following:

 - the thermostat being offline in the Nest application and disconnected from the Wi-Fi

 - the thermostat tells you the battery is low and it needs to shut down